enr/xite/README.markdown

 See the License for the specific language governing permissions and limitations under the License.

 Other libraries licenses
 ------------------------

 Xite lib folder contains some jar not present in public Maven repositories:

-* enr/markdownj <http://github.com/enr/markdownj> distributed under BSD License
+* enr/clap <http://github.com/enr/clap> distributed under Apache 2.0 License

-* markdownj-extras <http://github.com/enr/markdownj-extras> distributed under Apache 2.0
+* markdownj-extras <http://github.com/enr/markdownj-extras> distributed under Apache 2.0 License

-* ReportNG <http://reportng.uncommons.org> distributed under Apache 2.0